danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/08 Managing database users in Azure Database for MySQL Single Server/readme.md

    >IMPORTANT: Replace *\<username\>* with your new username and replace *\<password\>* with your own strong password.

    ![Image0205](Media/image0205.png)

-   Refer to the [Privileges Provided by MySQL](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html) for further details on database roles and privileges.

 1. Verify the grants within the database.